Policy & Regulationgermanyeu ai actworkplace aiupskilling

 Germany Proposes Mandatory AI Training for Workers

 Federal Labour Minister Bärbel Bas has warned that Germany should not "hand over the future of the country to some tech bros," and she discussed workplace AI regulation, according to iamexpat.
 Reporting by iamexpat says the CDU/CSU-SPD coalition is emphasising continuing education: Bas proposed that nearly two-thirds of adults aged 25 to 64 receive training in using AI tools at least once per year.
 Iamexpat notes the EU AI Act, which came into force in 2024, already requires companies to ensure employees reach a sufficient level of AI literacy under Article 4 from February 2025.
-Editorial analysis: this framing shifts regulatory attention toward upskilling and compliance rather than outright bans, increasing demand for workplace training, documentation, and AI-use guidelines.
+This framing shifts regulatory attention toward upskilling and compliance rather than outright bans, increasing demand for workplace training, documentation, and AI-use guidelines.

 What happened